 The country hosting a PME conference can include a National Presentation in the scientific program of the PME conference.
-The goal of a National Presentation is to present to PME members of other countries the specific history, traditions and perspectives, as well as the most important results, of a national mathematics education community.
+The goal of a National Presentation is to present to PME members of other countries the specific history, traditions, and perspectives, as well as the most important results, of a national mathematics education community.
 Accordingly, the National Presentation has to be organized as a combination of giving information about the national situation and relating/contrasting this information with international mathematics educational research.

-One 90-minute session will be allocated to the National Presentation.
+There will be no National Presentation in PME48.